-The slaves that night, took the oath to fight one of the greatest fight in human history.
-The fight for liberty; the Human Race strongest ideal.
-The Right to be Free and Equal regardless of race.
+The slaves that night, took the oath to fight the greatest fight in human history.
+The fight for liberty and equality.

 Under the order of Bookman and Mambo Cécile Fatiman, the villages where the white French masters were staying, are to be burned to the ground and all white French men executed.
 The scene was horrendous.
-With Machetes, daggers, swords, knives, pieces of woods; they left behind no one except children and women.
-Neighboring villages that could not participate physically, had taken the vow to poison their masters' water supplies.
-In a period of 3 days, the greatest fight for human freedom in History, was being fought to the bones in the sugar cane plantations in Haiti.
-Thousands of french men were killed, they head had been cut off, and the plantations sat on fire.
-The French Army stepped in to restore order.
+With Machetes, daggers, swords, knives, pieces of woods, they left behind no one except children and women.
+Neighboring villages that could not participate physically had taken the vow to poison their masters' water supplies.
+In a period of 3 days, the greatest fight for human freedom in History was being fought to the bones in the sugar cane plantations in Haiti.
+Thousands of Frenchmen were killed, their heads had been cut off, and the plantations sat on fire.
+The famous northern plain, the most profitable in the colony, was in ruin.
+From Le Cap, the whole horizon was a wall of fire.
+The fire was so great, that the people of Le Cap could not distinguish nights and days.
+One writer of the time said, that one could clearly read at night, like the sun was in the sky, although the fire was miles away.
+The slaves destroyed tirelessly.
+They were seeking their salvation in the most obvious way, the destruction of what they knew was the cause of their sufferings.
+After 3 days of complete destruction and killings, the French Army stepped in to restore order.
 They capture Bookman and beheaded him.
-They displaced his head at the public place, with a sign underneath reading.
-"Bookman, Chef des Revolutions des Esclaves."
+They displayed his head at the public place, with a sign underneath reading "Bookman, Chef des Revolutions des Esclaves."
 Bookman, Chief of the Slaves Revolution."
 Mambo Cécile Fatiman, was never captured, she lived to be 112 years.
 She died from old age.
-Today bothe Mambo Cécile Fatiman and Bookman are national heroes of Haiti.
+Today both Mambo Cécile Fatiman and Bookman are national heroes of Haiti.

-Upon Independence, Haiti did not just become the first Black Republic, but Mother of Liberty and Equality for all.
-Haitians and the entire black race must thank the revolution spark that Bookman started in Bois Caiman.
+Upon Independence, Haiti did not just became the first Black Republic, but Mother of Liberty and Equality for all.